znewsham/meteor-auto-encrypt/README.md

+# Critical Note:
+This project is still a WIP - it does not play nicely with https://github.com/Meteor-Community-Packages/meteor-collection-hooks (which operates at a lower DB level than this package) and there are some specific modifiers that this package does not currently support.

 # Auto Client-side Field Level Encryption

 Provides similar behaviour to https://docs.mongodb.com/manual/core/security-automatic-client-side-encryption/ but for self-hosted community versioned clusters.
 Additionally, supports querying over encrypted arrays.